DinnEferet/Open-Inventory/README.md

 GNU General Public License v3.0

 ### Description:
-Open Inventory is a simple, open-source solution to inventory management, written in Python.
+Open Inventory is a simple solution to inventory management, written in Python.
 It was developed as my Senior Design Project at the American University of Nigeria (AUN), for the Fall 2018 semester.

 ### Languages:
 * Python (user interface, logic, business rules)